Vyridian/vxlisp/Readme.md

 1. dist - The runtime version of vxlisp with core libraries.
 2. src - The vxcompiler development code written in golang.
-3. batches - Batch files for compiling the compiler.
+3. scripts - Scripts for compiling the compiler.
 4. docs -Markdown files of various instructions and notes.

 ## FAQ